 At the Consulate, you have to prove your identity by showing your passport, and you will be interviewed.
 Children applying for a residence permit are also interviewed.

-Bring along the originals of the documents you attached to your online application.
-In its email, the Swedish Migration Agency may also have asked you to bring additional documents with you.
+Bring along the originals of the documents that you attached to your online application.
+In its email, the Swedish Migration Agency may also ask you to bring additional documents with you.
 You will also be photographed and fingerprinted for the residence permit card you will receive if you are granted a residence permit.
 This also applies to children.

 You can find the address of the Consulate under ‘Contact’

 It can take up to four weeks for the residence permit card to be made and delivered to the Consulate.
 Once the card has arrived here, you should visit the Consulate during the visiting hours.
+Get information about our visiting hours.
 Do not forget to bring your passport.

 If you cannot or do not want to apply online, you apply on a paper form that you submit to the Consulate.